ArmandBernard/teaching-coding/Syllabi/ProjectIdeas.md

 - Console App
 - HttpClient or similar
 - Selenium or similar
-- Perhaps a UI to display data
+- Perhaps a UI to display data?
+- Email notifications?